Disciplinary Regulations

 All members of Mid-America—trustees, faculty, administrative staff members, or students—assume the responsibility to conduct themselves in compliance with the objectives and standards of conduct established by the College.
 Misconduct that renders a member of the College liable for discipline, up to and including dismissal, falls into the following categories:

-- Physical, verbal, written, or mental abuse or threat of abuse of another member of the College.
+3. Physical, sexual, verbal, or written abuse or schemes to perpetuate oppression and unbiblical control of a spouse or member of the College.

-- The use of tobacco, alcohol, or the abuse of controlled substances.
+5. The use of tobacco, alcohol, marijuana, vaping, or the abuse of controlled substances.

-- The willful commission of any act which is a crime under the laws of the states of Tennessee that results in a criminal charge and conviction in any court of competent jurisdiction.
+12. The willful commission of any act which is a crime under local or national laws that results in a criminal charge and conviction in any court of competent jurisdiction.

 Academic work is evaluated on the assumption and the expectation that the work presented is the student’s own, unless designated otherwise.
 Anything less is unacceptable and is considered academically dishonest.
 Collaboration, plagiarism, and cheating—all defined below—are considered forms of academic dishonesty and students guilty of such are subject to disciplinary action.